efettf/dotfiles/README.md

 <!-- ### 🖼️ Screenshots -->

 > [!WARNING]
-> This isn't a distribution or a preconfigured setup for Nixos and you shouldn't use it like one, this is my personal configuration which I try to make as pretty and functional as I can.
-Please verify everything before applying it as it was only tested on my hosts and could not work on yours.
+> This isn't a distribution or a preconfigured setup for Nixos.
+> This is my personal configuration which I try to make as
+> pretty and functional as I can for my use case.
+> Please verify everything before applying it as it was
+> only tested on my hosts and could not work on yours.

 ### 💨 Features